 Other Contaminants Reverse Osmosis Water Filters Remove

 Aside from organic material, reverse osmosis systems can also remove a whole host of contaminants from a drinking water supply.
-In fact, the RO membrane is effective enough to filter out more than 99.99% of all TDS (total dissolved solids) in water.
+In fact, the RO membrane is effective enough to filter up to 99.99% of all TDS (total dissolved solids) in water.

 Some of the contaminants removed by an RO system include chemicals such as chlorine, heavy metals such as lead, hardness minerals such as calcium and magnesium, and other chemical and organic impurities that could affect our health, including fluoride, radium, nitrate, and potassium.